Cherry tomato: Commercial breeding advances

 In the 1970s, Israeli agricultural scientists developed commercial novelty varieties of cherry tomatoes, building upon existing cherry tomato genetics to create cultivars better suited for modern commercial production and export.
 Nathan Goldenberg approached Professor Nahum Kedar and Professor Haim Rabinowitch from the Faculty of Agriculture at the Hebrew University in Jerusalem with the idea of developing enhanced cherry tomato varieties.

 The researchers were already working on developing tomato varieties suitable for cultivation in hot climates, including regular tomato varieties with extended shelf life, as part of Israeli government agricultural initiatives.
 The cherry tomato varieties they developed featured different flavor profiles, extended shelf life, and characteristics more favorable to commercial packaging and transport.
 These varieties gained popularity in the late 1980s, with sales peaking in 1992.
-This work helped advance plant breeding techniques and agricultural technology, building upon the long history of cherry tomato cultivation rather than representing the original development of cherry tomatoes as a crop type.
+This work helped advance plant breeding techniques and agricultural technology, building upon the long history of cherry tomato cultivation.

 In the following decades, numerous other improved varieties were developed by researchers worldwide, and the popularity of cherry tomatoes continued to rise globally.